 3) Not Always Cost-effective

-On AWS Lambda, you only pay for the function runtime that you utilize (plus any associated charges like network traffic).
+You only pay for the function runtime you utilize (plus any associated charges like network traffic).
 This can result in considerable cost reductions for specific usage patterns, such as cron jobs or other on-demand operations.
-However, when the load on your application rises, the AWS Lambda cost grows correspondingly and may wind up being greater than the cost of equivalent infrastructure on AWS EC2 or other cloud providers.
+However, when the load on your application rises, the cost grows correspondingly and may wind up being greater than the cost of equivalent infrastructure on AWS EC2 or other cloud providers.

 4) Restricted Number of Supported Runtimes

-Although AWS Lambda enables the addition of custom runtimes, doing so can be time-consuming.
+Although it enables the addition of custom runtimes, doing so can be time-consuming.
 If the programming language version you’re using isn’t supported by Lambda, you can use AWS EC2 or any other Cloud provider.

-Lambda does not charge in terms of server units.
+Lambda does not charge for server units.
 Instead, customers are charged based on:

 • The number of requests AWS served